camunda/camunda-docs-manual/site/src/documents/api-references/rest/user/get-query.html.md

 Result
 ------

-A json array of user objects.
+A JSON array of user objects.
 Each user object has the following properties:

 <table class="table table-striped">